 - Place your thumb and fingers around your areola.

 - Hold baby behind the head and tilt her head back slightly and ‘bait’ her bottom lip with your nipple, until she opens her mouth up wide.
-Resist bringing your breast to the baby.
-Instead, guide baby’s head to your breast.
+Resist bringing your breast to the bub.
+Instead, guide bub’s head to your breast.

 You will know that you have a good Latch, when:

-- Your baby’s chin presses into the breast and her nose is free or just touching the breast a little.
+- Your baby’s chin is pressed into the breast and her nose is free or just touching the breast a little.